OpenShiftInAction/autoinstaller/README.md

 ##### Required parameters

 * ssh_key - SSH key to use to configure on the virtual machines.
 For the KVM hypervisor role, this is a file on the system you're running the playbook on.
-F
 * ssh_key_pub - the public SSH key that corresponds to ssh_key
 * ssh_known_hosts_file - the location to add your node's ssh key fingerprints to. defaults to `/etc/ssh/ssh_known_hosts`.
 * kvm_disk_dir - the location to store your cluster's virtual disks. defaults to `/var/lib/libvirt/images`.